josh-jacobson/bloomtech-cs-lecture-notes/1_cs_fundamentals.md

   return inputList
 ```

 Note how we define a new list using a list constructor or by copying the other list, rather than using equals assign.
 Just like in JavaScript, `sortedList = inputList` creates a new pointer (reference) to the same object in memory rather than creating a new object.
 While Python keeps things a lot more logical and predicatable than JavaScript when it comes to mutations, this "pass by reference" behavior in functions is one big execption that you need to look out for.

-For new Python devs, this means always remembering that any changes you make to arguments within a function will also apply outside the function.
+For new Python devs, this means remembering that any changes you make to arguments within a function will also apply outside the function.
+Better yet, simply avoid this possibility altogether by using non-mutating built-in methods like `sorted` rather than mutating class methods.

 ## Getting fancy: list comprehensions
 Often in algorithms problems you'll want to modify a list, and Python provides a very beautiful way to do so.
 This is language-specific so don't put too much energy into becoming an expert at this syntax -- you can always just use a for loop instead.
 But for some this more readable syntax is irresistible!